We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 - clove bud

-Researchers also recommend that people do not use olive oil as a carrier oil as it can damage the skin.
+Researchers also recommend that people do not use

 The NAHA also recommend avoiding the following common essential oils during pregnancy and while breast-feeding: